-Evaluation of the contextual value of the property took into consideration the current conditions of the property in relation to its surrounding area, which included: its immediate surroundings; Joshua Creek; North Oakville; and the geographic township of Trafalgar more generally.
+Evaluation of the contextual value of the property took into consideration the current conditions of the property in relation to its surrounding area, which included: its immediate surroundings; the east branch of the Sixteen Mile Creek; and the geographic township of Trafalgar more generally.
+The property is historically linked to the surrounding agricultural fields which once comprised Michael Biggar's 200-acre farmstead.
+Although the immediate surrounding area has been altered by the construction of the 407 Express Toll Route, the farm complex at 4243 Sixth Line is still legible as an agricultural landscape.